amannn/action-semantic-pull-request/README.md

 This is a [Github Action](https://github.com/features/actions) that ensures that your PR title matches the [Conventional Commits spec](https://www.conventionalcommits.org/).

 This is helpful when you're using [semantic-release](https://github.com/semantic-release/semantic-release) with the Conventional Commits preset.
 When using the "Squash and merge" strategy, Github will suggest to use the PR title as the commit message.
-With this action you can validate that the PR title will lead to a correct commit message.
+With this action you can validate that the PR title will lead to a correct commit message and subsequently the expected release.

 ## Validation